How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

 2. Generate Barcodes & QR Codes in Blade

-Milon Barcode provides both HTML and Base64 PNG outputs.
+Milon Barcode supports HTML output and Base64 images.

 {!!
 DNS1D::getBarcodeHTML('1234567890', 'C128') !!}